RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 **************************************

 Use the following steps if you are executing the workflow via a queuing system.
 Edit the configuration file *cluster.yaml* according to your queuing system setup and cluster hardware.
-The following system call shows the usage with Grid Engine:

 Navigate to the project folder on your cluster system.
-Start the workflow from this folder by running:
+Start the workflow from this folder by running (The following system call shows the usage with Grid Engine.):

 .. code-block:: bash

-    $ snakemake --use-conda -s uORF-Tools/Snakefile --configfile uORF-Tools/config.yaml --directory ${PWD} -j 20 --cluster-config uORF-Tools/sge-cluster.yaml
+    $ snakemake --use-conda -s uORF-Tools/Snakefile --configfile uORF-Tools/config.yaml --directory ${PWD} -j 20 --cluster-config uORF-Tools/templates/sge-cluster.yaml

 Example: Run Snakemake in a cluster environment
 ***********************************************